Convert Kilowatt-hour to Watt-hour (kWh to Watt-hour)

 How do you convert kWh to Watt-hour formula?

-The main formula to convert kWh to Watt-hour is to multiply kWh value by 1000.
+The main formula for the conversion of the kWh value to Watt-hour amount is to multiply the kWh value by 1000.

 There are 1000 Watt-hour in 1 Kilowatt-hour.To convert from Kilowatt-hour to Watt-hour, multiply your figure by 1000 (or divide by 0.001).